FaMaHo/studyshare/StudyShare-Docs/Project Overview/Project Goals.md

 - Focus on simplicity and usability first
 - Prioritize core functionality over advanced features
 - Maintain open-source principles
 - Build for scalability from the start
+- Telegram integration is a key differentiator and should be prioritized
+- Production deployment is critical for user adoption